VictoriaStetskevych/projects/README.md

-# Projects from Internet
+# Projects

-This is a folder with projects from Internet that I made.
+This is a folder with projects that I made.

 1. [Cleaning data in Microsoft SQL Server](https://github.com/VictoriaStetskevych/projects_from_internet/tree/main/01_layoffs_alex_the_analyst) - layoffs from Alex the analyst - in progress.